deansher/aider/CONTRIBUTING.md

 1. Build the image (as shown above)
 2. Run a container with appropriate permissions and volume mounts

-Here's the recommended run command:
+Here's a recommended run command.
+If the docker image can't then read and write to your current working directory, leave out the `--user ...` line.

 ```bash
 docker run --rm -it \